rust-lang/book/second-edition/nostarch/chapter15.md

 size of an `i32` plus the size of a box’s pointer data.
 By using a box, we’ve broken the infinite, recursive chain, so the compiler can figure out the size it needs to store a `List` value.
-Figure 15-2 shows what the `Cons` variant looks like now:
+Figure 15-2 shows what the `Cons` variant looks like now.

 <img alt="A finite Cons list" src="img/trpl15-02.svg" class="center" />

 Figure 15-2: A `List` that is not infinitely sized because `Cons` holds a `Box`

-Boxes only provide the indirection and heap allocation; they don’t have any other special capabilities, like those we’ll see with the other smart pointer types.
+Boxes provide only the indirection and heap allocation; they don’t have any other special capabilities, like those we’ll see with the other smart pointer types.
 They also don’t have any performance overhead that these special capabilities incur, so they can be useful in cases like the cons list where the